nathanph/DLXassembler/README.md

 DLXassembler
 ============

 A python assembler for the DLX instruction set.

+All 34 tests pass.

 **Requirements:**
 * ply==3.4